b0xcode/Group100-TaskManager/README.md

   - GameFrame: An array that represents the game grid boxes that make up the game board/frame.
   -GameStatus: A boolean that represents whether the game is in action or not.

+### Adding my CSS into my widget-game.js

+I entered my css code within my widget-game.js.
+My CSS code comprised of the following:

+- The grid,
+- The colour andd font of the GamerB and GamerA display,
+- The colour and aesthetic of the restart button, - The colour of the board's background,
+- The title font size,
+- The margin of the board display,
+- The height and width of the grid columns and rows,
+- etc.